phr-nk/BopPi/README.md

 # BopPi
 This was an attempt to recreate the 90's Bop It game but with 21st century features for the Raspberry Pi 3.
-It kinda worked.

 Link to the twitter that displays scores: https://twitter.com/BotPhrank